 The current museum is fairly new, having moved to its location, behind a small door on the staircase landing in 2001, when it was opened by the Duke of Edinburgh.

-The main area of the museum provides an historical overview of the HAC from 1537 to the present day and the history of Armoury House, the Artillery Garden and Finsbury Barracks.
+The main area of the museum provides a historical overview of the Honourable Artillery Company (HAC) from 1537 to the present day and the history of Armoury House, the Artillery Garden and Finsbury Barracks.
 The central cases display a variety of uniforms and drums.